David Soffer

 As you can see, Jim and Katie are both sociable and willing to engage in social events, finding enjoyment in them.
 However, the amount of social interactions they need is different, and this is due to not only their personalities but also their physiological differences.
 Jim seems to release a greater amount of dopamine when socialising, making him feel fulfilled quicker.
 On the other hand, Katie seems to gain a smaller amount of dopamine when interacting socially, making her wanting to seek more interactions for a longer period.

-This difference does not mean that Katie is more fun than Jim, or that Jim is antisocial and unconsiderate.
+This difference does not mean that Katie is more fun than Jim, or that Jim is antisocial and inconsiderate.
 They just operate differently for different reasons, they both have adapted to their social world in a way that better works for their personalities and physiology.

 However, it is important for you to know that we are not stuck into one extreme or the other, the reality is that we can be an in between, or feel more introverted or extroverted in different stages of our lives.
 These qualities can change and are adaptations that are the product of the interaction between our personalities and the social context we are immersed in during an extended period of time.